Morebec/OrkestraMono/docs/Repository.md

 # Repository
-This document explains the general setup of the repository to develop, release and maintain Orkestra.
+*This document explains the general setup of the repository to develop, release and maintain Orkestra and its components*.

 ## Monorepo
 This repository is a Monorepo containing the source code for Orkestra, its different components,